-The Employer retains the right to discipline and terminate Employees pursuant to the standards of Just Cause, except that probationary Employees may be terminated as set out in Article 14.
+The Employer retains the right to discipline and terminate Employees pursuant to Just Cause, except that probationary employees may be terminated as set out in Article 14.

-The Employer agrees to utilize the concept of progressive discipline for the purposes of correcting the conduct and performance of Bargaining Unit members, except when the conduct or performance at issue warrants immediate termination.
+The Employer agrees to utilize the concept of progressive discipline for the purposes of correcting the performance of Bargaining Unit members, except when the conduct or performance at issue warrants immediate termination.

 - a.
-Employee Notification: In all cases of disciplinary and non-disciplinary actions, the Employer shall provide reasonable notification to the Employee that he/she is entitled to have a representative from the Union present at any and all proceedings.
-Notification shall include the subject matter and/or any allegations to be discussed. - In all cases of termination, the Employer shall notify the Employee in writing of the reasons for the action prior to termination, when reasonable. - b.
+Employee Notification: In all cases of disciplinary and non-disciplinary actions, the Employer shall provide reasonable notification to the Employee that he/she is entitled to have a representative from the union present at any and all proceedings. - In all cases of termination, the Employer shall notify the Employee in writing of the reasons for the action prior to termination, when reasonable. - b.
 Association Notification: In all cases of disciplinary and non-disciplinary actions and terminations, the Employer agrees to notify the Association in writing concurrent with the commencement of the action.